Israel says US okays 'landmark' missile defence deal with Germany

 IAI would set up new infrastructure for the German programme and hire new engineers and production employees in Israel and in the United States, Patel said.

-"The German government wants it to be exactly as the system that we use," he told journalists in an online briefing.
+"The German government wants it to be exactly as the system that we use," he told journalists in an online briefing, adding half of the components would be produced in the United States by an American subsidiary of IAI.

 Germany is buying the "full architecture" of the system that can protect its citizens across the country, Patel said.